-The four quantum numbers completely describe the state of an electron orbiting an atom.
-The first shell of an atom (n=1) is referred to as the K shell, and a maximum of two electrons can be found there.
-A maximum of eight electrons can be found in the L shell (n=2), and the M shell, n=3, can house a maximum of 18 electrons.
+The first inner shell of an atom (n = 1) is referred to as the K shell, and a maximum of two electrons can be found there.
+A maximum of eight electrons can be found in the L shell (n = 2), and the M shell, n = 3, can house a maximum of 18 electrons.
 The maximum number of electrons that can be found in a given atomic shell is given by: